 Remove all of your trash from the building and place in appropriate container.

 Empty and clean your trash can and Recycling Bin.

 Place all furniture and furnishings in its original position and restore to proper working order.

 Assure window screens are present and installed properly.

 Close and lock your windows.
 Close blinds.

 Defrost and clean your refrigerator if you have a RHA micro-fridge.
 Please defrost 48 hours prior to check-out.
-These will be picked up on May 25th and 26th by Erin.
+These will be picked up after move--out by RHA.

 Dust and clean all surfaces (desktops, dresser tops, shelves, etc.).

 Empty and wipe clean all drawers (desk, dresser, closet shelves, etc.).